Frequently Asked Questions

 Q: What does a typical day look like (schedule and activities)?

-Q: What should students bring each day?
+Q: What should I bring each day?

 A: Your instrument, your music, Instrument care supplies, a music stand, pencil, extra reeds (if you play oboe, clarinet or bassoon), lunch/snacks, water.